Last updated on June 15, 2022

 You have the right not to receive discriminatory treatment by us for the exercise of any of your rights.

 Clients who are residents of California may request (i) a list of the categories of personal information disclosed by us to third parties during the immediately preceding calendar year for those third parties’ own direct marketing purposes; and (ii) a list of the categories of third parties to whom we have disclosed such information.
-To exercise a request, please write us at the email or postal address set out in the “Contact Us” section above and specify that you are making a “California Shine the Light Request.”
+To exercise a request, please write to us at the email or postal address set out in the “Contact Us” section above and specify that you are making a “California Shine the Light Request.”
 We may require additional information from you to allow us to verify your identity and are only required to respond to requests once during any calendar year.